lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # SCHC Parameters {#SCHCParams}

-This section lists the parameters that need to be defined in the LPWAN technology-specific documents.
+This section lists the information that need to be provided in the LPWAN technology-specific documents.

 * Most common uses cases, deployment scenarios